Skip to main content

 I am motivated by

 I am excited by meeting new people and hearing about their experiences and new challenges.
 I am also really grateful to have such knowledgeable colleagues.
 Some have been in this industry for decades and have the expertise and willingness to help me continue to learn.
-My manager is such a wonderful, professional and understanding person.
-One of my senior colleagues has a process named after him.
-Another senior colleague is really funny, sincere, and smart.
-I enjoy learning from him too.
 I came into this role with less background in food science than most.
 Being surrounded by such a supportive team makes the job really fun.
 There's always something new and exciting each day!

 How I affect peoples’ lives

 When I hear directly from happy customers that we are providing good service, or hear from a colleague their success story, it motivates me.
 This tells me we are doing the right things.
-Our company tagline is "for the better".
-I truly believe that a better world starts with each and every one of us.
 No matter how small, it is great to know that our scientific contributions are helping our customers ensure quality products.
 Ultimately, this helps feed a healthier world.

 Outside of work I